jastadd/jastaddgradle/README.md

 Non-modular builds can be set up using the Gradle task `org.jastadd.JastAddTask` provided by the JastAdd Gradle plugin:

+    plugins {
+      id "java"
+      id "org.jastadd" version "1.12.1"
+    }
     task generateJava(type: org.jastadd.JastAddTask) {
       outputDir = file('src/gen')
       sources = fileTree('src/jastadd')
     }

-You may also want to make the `compileJava` plugin depend on the generated code:
+You should also add these two lines to make the default `compileJava` task depend on the JastAdd-generated code:

-    apply plugin: 'java'
     compileJava.dependsOn 'generateJava' // Generate code before compiling. sourceSets.main.java.srcDir 'src/gen' // Compiles the generated code.

 ## Modular build setup

-The JastAdd Gradle plugin allows building modular projects that use JFlex and Beaver by adding some default build tasks.
+The JastAdd Gradle plugin can run JastAdd automatically with the right source files if you use the modular build mode.
+The JastAdd Gradle plugin also adds tasks to generate a JFlex scanner and a Beaver parser.

 A modular build can be configured by calling `jastadd.configureModuleBuild()`.
-A few default build tasks are the generated:
+This configures a couple of default tasks:

+* `generateAst`- runs JastAdd to generate the AST classes.
-1. Run JFlex to generate a scanner.
+* `generateScanner` - runs JFlex to generate a scanner.
+* `preprocessParser` - preprocesses parser source files with [JastAddParser][3].
-2. Run Beaver to generate a parser.
+* `generateParser` - runs Beaver to generate a parser.
-3. Run JastAdd to generate an attributed abstract grammar.

-The JastAdd Gradle plugin does not yet support other scanner and parser generator tools for modular builds.
+The JastAdd Gradle plugin does not yet support other scanner and parser generator tools for modular builds, but if you don't include any scanner/parser sources then scanner/parser will not be generated.

 ### Rebuilding

-The JastAdd Gradle plugin does not always detect if source files were modified.
-To ensure a rebuild you can pass the `--rerun-tasks` option to Gradle when building your project.
+The JastAdd Gradle plugin tries to rebuild whenver you make changes that could affect generated code, but in some cases it does not work perfectly.
+To ensure a full rebuild you can run `./gradlew clean`, or pass the `--rerun-tasks` option to Gradle when building your project.

-In particular, changes to JastAdd module specifications (`jastadd_modules` files) always require a rebuild to take effect.
+If an AST class has been deleted, it is usually necessary to run `./gradlew clean` to ensure that the generated class is removed.

 ### Example build

-The JastAdd Gradle plugin uses modules to figure out which files need to be passed to JastAdd for code generation.
-Modules are declared in files named `jastadd_modules`.
+Configuring a modular build requires that you provide module specifications to the JastAdd Gradle plugin.
+The module specifications are used to determine which files need to be passed to JastAdd for code generation.

+Modules are typically declared in files named `jastadd_modules`.
 The location of these module files is specified using the `modules` command in the `jastadd` configuration.
 For example:

     jastadd {
       configureModuleBuild() // Add default build tasks for a modular build. modules "jastadd_modules", "jastadd/java4/jastadd_modules" // Load these modules. module "my module" // Select module to build.
     }

 A module file can look like this:

     module("my module") {
+      imports "java8 frontend" // This module depends on "java8 frontend" from ExtendJ.

       moduleName "My Module 1.0"
       moduleVariant "frontend"

       java {
         basedir "src/main/java/"
         include "**/*.java"
       }

       jastadd {
         include "grammar/*.ast"
         include "frontend/*.jadd"
         include "frontend/*.jrag"
       }

       scanner {
         include "scanner/Scanner.flex"
       }

       parser {
         include "parser/Parser.parser"
       }
     }

+The `imports` statement is used to add a dependency to some other module.
+The included files from all transitive dependencies are included into the current module files.

 ## Example Projects